dmparrishphd/Python4th/2b/Tutorial/body4.md

 the _extra_ spaces,\
 but including more spaces\
 in all the right places\
-makes you the winner of code-raeding races.)
+makes you the winner of code-reading races.)

     S>> '' '' '' ''